Vlatko Glavaš

-Vlatko Glavaš ([ʋlâtko ɡlâʋaːʃ]; born 2 September 1962) is a Bosnian politician who is a member of the House of Representatives.
-He is a member of the Democratic Front.
+Vlatko Glavaš ([ʋlâtko ɡlâʋaːʃ]; born 2 September 1962) is a Bosnian politician and former professional footballer who has served as member of the national House of Representatives since 2018.
+He a member of the Democratic Front.

-Glavaš is a former professional football manager and retired player.
+Born in Bugojno, Glavaš started his football career at hometown club Iskra.
+He then went to Germany in 1991, joining Rot-Weiss Essen.
+He also played for Wuppertaler SV and Fortuna Düsseldorf.
+Glavaš spent a season at Croatian side Osijek as well.
+He made his senior international debut for Bosnia and Herzegovina in 1994, earning 6 caps until 2000.

+After retiring, Glavaš started working as a manager.
+He briefly managed TuRU Düsseldorf, Olimpik, Sloboda Tuzla, Čelik Zenica and Vinogradar.

 Club career

 Glavaš started his career at hometown club Iskra Bugojno and played a significant part of his career for clubs in Germany.

 International career

 Glavaš made his debut for Bosnia and Herzegovina in a September 1996 FIFA World Cup qualification match away against Greece and earned a total of six caps, scoring no goals.
 His final international was a June 1997 World Cup qualification match against Denmark.

 Political career

-At the 2018 Bosnian general election, Glavaš entered into politics, getting elected to the national House of Representatives as a member of Željko Komšić's Democratic Front.
-He was re-elected to the House of Representatives at the 2022 general election.
+In the 2018 Bosnian general election, Glavaš entered into politics, getting elected to the national House of Representatives as a member of Željko Komšić's Democratic Front.
+He was re-elected to the House of Representatives in the 2022 general election.